 The Sixth Annual "Psychology: The Science of Being Human" Lecture Series

 The Sixth Annual "Psychology: The Science of Being Human" Lecture Series begins on April 10 and is being held at London Central Library.
 This years title is 'Sex, Drugs and Rock N' Roll'.
 Talks are free and no registration is required.
-For complete details please click - Here
+(Complete details)

 April 4, 2014 | Announcement